i-on-project/teams/docs/api/problems/bad_request.md

 ## Use cases

-- **InvalidFormatException**: The date that was inserted is invalid, it should have the following format \<yyyy-mm-dd hh:mm:ss>;
+- **InvalidFormatException**: The date that was inserted is invalid, it should have the following format \<yyyy-mm-dd hh:mm:ss>.

-- **InvalidClientIdException**: The client id provided by the client in the authentication process is not valid in the given context;
+- **InvalidClientIdException**: The client id provided by the client in the authentication process is not valid in the given context.

 - **MissingRegisterParametersException**: There are missing parameters required for a successfull registration.
 For teachers the parameters name, email, insitutional number and office must be provided, for students only name, email and institutional number are required.